ikmb/HLApipePublic/README.md

 ## Installation

-Change the following lines in the nextflow.config files (https://www.nextflow.io/docs/latest/config.html) files to fit your requirements:
+Change the following lines in the nextflow.config files (https://www.nextflow.io/docs/latest/config.html) files to fit your requirements.
+Especially make sure that the time limit of your computing cluster allows the max_time runtime.

 nextflow.config: